 I personally think Ljubljana is one of the most charming capitals in Europe.
-Like the whole country it’s rather small and easy to walk around – that’s actually one of the best things to do in Ljubljana.
+As the whole country, it’s rather small and easy to walk around – that’s actually one of the best things to do in Ljubljana.

 You can also go for a tour to get to know Ljubljana – I recommend Ljubljana and Ljubljana Castle Sightseeing Tour.
 Click here for more details and to book the place.

 Stephanie from History Fangirl enjoyed the architecture of Ljubljana created by Joze Plecnik:

 “My favorite thing when traveling is to visit UNESCO World Heritage Sites.

 While Ljubljana doesn’t have its own full UNESCO World Heritage Site, it is a tentative site under the title “The Timeless, Humanistic Architecture of Joze Plecnik.”
 This site comprises the architecture of Plecnik, who transformed the architecture of Ljubljana after an earthquake knocked down much of the town’s main sites.

 It’s thought that he had an influence on the city greater than Gaudi had on Barcelona, as nearly every major aspect of Ljubljana’s architecture is influenced by the work he did from the 1920’s to 1940’s.

 While visiting Ljubljana, it’s impossible to overestimate how much of the dreamy, feminine landscape informs the visitor’s experience.

 Ljubljana’s reputation as both a romantic and fantastical travel destination owes so much to Plecnik’s work.